wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

     }
 ```

-To make the `OnCall` entity, which we're using to store which person is on call each week run the command below and follow the instructions for input as listed:
+To make the `OnCall` entity, which we're using to store which person is on call each week, run the command below and follow the instructions for input as listed:

 ```bash
 php bin/console make:entity